phildavis17/json_memoize/readme.md

 # JSON Memoize

-## What is this?
+## What this is
+Are you pulling repetitive information from a slow API? json_memoize may be able to help.

-json_memoize is a straightforward tool for light-duty persistent memoization, created with API calls in mind.
-It stores the arguments passed to a function and that function call's returned value in a dict, and writes that dict's contents to disk in a .json file.
+json_memoize is a straightforward tool for persistent memoization, created with API calls in mind.
+When you attach the included decorator to a function, it will store the arguments passed to that function and the value the function returns in a JSON file.
+If the function is called with the same arguments, json_memoize will retrieve the return value from the file rather than running the function again.

+## What this isn't
+json_memoize is intended for light-duty applications.
+It's not thread safe, so it's not a good fit for large-scale operations.
+It doesn't do anything to encrypt or obfuscate the data it stores, so it's not the tool for security-sensitive situations.
+It's intended to be faster than an API call and isn't optimized any further than that, so if you're looking for break-neck speed, this may not be the tool for you.
+Since it is based around JSON, it expects to be used with data that can be reliably represented with text.
+If you are passing types with ambiguous string representations, json_memoize probably won't behave reliably.

 **Arguments at a glance**
+When `@memoize` is invoked, you can pass it a few arguments:
 - `max_age` - sets the maximum allowed age in seconds before a cached entry is considered invalid.
 - `max_size` - sets the maximum number of entries that can be stored in the cache.
 - `force_update` - overwrites cached values with fresh ones.